Orthopedics

 Clinical Problem

 On post-op day 2, pain is controlled, but PT reports light-headedness and nursing logs show borderline urine output.
-These findings are buried in separate EMR sections, obscuring an early pattern of hypovolemia which could delay therapy.
+These findings are buried in separate EMR sections, so the documented pattern is hard for the care team to see in one place, which could delay their review.

 Realize-365 Action

-Query: "Summarize last 24-hour vitals, urine output, and PT tolerance — flag any indicators of hypovolemia."
+Query: "Summarize last 24-hour vitals, urine output, and PT tolerance in a single timeline for clinician review."

 BP: 118/76 → 100/68 mmHgProgressive hypotension